savolla/blow/README.md

 + As we know that most WMs do not warn us on low battery levels and this causes a lot of problems sometimes.
 + This also works on tty terminals without X if you use ssh or something.

-I hope this little and script will help you to solve those problems :)
+I hope this little script will help you to solve those problems :)

 you can customize things at **VARIABLES** section.
 Set your personal wave, mp3 file to play when your battery decreases to $CURRENT_BATTERY_VALUE.
 You can also use commands like i3-nagbar instead of ringing a sound or even *espeak* :v